 6.3.8 Change of Trust Situs.
 Only Smeeta Antony may transfer the situs of the administration of any trust from Minnesota to another jurisdiction or elect to have the governing law of this instrument be the law of such other jurisdiction.

 6.3.9 Limitations of Discretion of Beneficiary Acting as Trustee.
-Despite any other provision of this instrument to the contrary, no beneficiary other than me who is also a Trustee may participate, as a Trustee, in any discretionary decision to withhold or distribute income or principal to such beneficiary
+Despite any other provision of this instrument to the contrary, no beneficiary other than me who is also a Trustee may participate, as a Trustee, in any discretionary decision to withhold or distribute income or principal to such beneficiary.

 6.4.1 Provisions Applicable to All Trusts.
 The following provisions shall apply to all trusts administered under this instrument: